 The library opened with 20,000 volumes.
 There are nearly double that number now.
 Today’s patrons also have access to a substantial number of additional resources, such as electronic indices, journals, and books.
-Our main Library collections are tailored to the needs of ministers and those training for ministry within the church.
-But the College also holds several archival and special collections, which cover a range of denominations and subjects.
+Our main Library collections are tailored to the needs of ministers, those training for ministry within the church, and other undergraduate and postgraduate students in taught or research programmes.
+Additionally, the College holds several archival and special collections, which cover a range of denominations and subjects.

-Our Library users include Westminster students and other members of the Cambridge Theological Federation.
+Our Library users include Westminster students, teaching staff, and other members of the Cambridge Theological Federation.
 As a Resource Centre for Learning for the whole of the United Reformed Church, we invite members of local congregations to use our collections as well.
 To obtain a day pass, please contact the Tutorial Office.